microsoft/ApplicationInsights-Java/README.md

 Getting started
 ---------------
-1. Set JAVA_HOME environment variable to point to point to the [JDK installation directory]
+1. Set JAVA_HOME environment variable to point to point to the JDK installation directory
-2. Recommended IDE is IntelliJ idea by using ‘Import Project’ rather than ‘Open Project’.
-3. You can use gradlew.bat on Windows to get gradle installed.
+2. To build run ./gradlew build on Linux systems or gradlew.bat build on Windows systems.

 Using Eclipse IDE
 -----------------